cramforce/splittable/README.md

 Splittable takes a list of entry modules as its input and then creates bundles for each of them, as well as an additional bundle with the share dependencies.

 ## How to load splittable bundles

+By default bundles are generated into the `out/` directory (can be overridden via `writeTo` option).
+Load these bundles in your production application.

 Splittable currently doesn't come with a built-in code loader.